German SOEP - Socio-Economic Panel (DIW)

 Selected indicators are also available for download via SOEPmonitor.

-PanelWhiz is a collection of G-SOEP-compatible Stata/SE® add-on scripts, developed by John Haisken-DeNew (Essen).
+PanelWhiz is a collection of German SOEP-compatible Stata/SE® add-on scripts, developed by John Haisken-DeNew (Essen).

-Restricted geo-coded regional-level data can be consulted on the DIW premises in Berlin.
+Scholars may apply for access to restricted geo-coded regional-level data which can only be consulted on the DIW premises in Berlin.

 Contact: Thomas Bourke at firstname.lastname@example.org